rust-lang/book/src/ch17-05-traits-for-async.md

 you normally work with in Rust.
 A `Vec`, for example, does not have any internal references it needs to keep up to date this way, so you can move it around without worrying.
-If you have a `Pin<Vec<String>>`, you would have to do everything via Pin’s safe but restrictive APIs, even though a `Vec<String>` is always safe to move if there are no other references to it.
+If you have a `Pin<Vec<String>>`, you would have to do everything via the safe but restrictive APIs provided by `Pin`, even though a `Vec<String>` is always safe to move if there are no other references to it.
 We need a way to tell the compiler that it is actually just fine to move items around in cases like these.
 For that, we have `Unpin`.

 `Unpin` is a marker trait, like `Send` and `Sync`, which we saw in Chapter 16.
 Recall that marker traits have no functionality of their own.
 They exist only to